wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-opaque-pointers.rst

 * Every [structure, array, function] pointer used needs to have information about what type(s) the pointer will be used as.
-* Every pointer that resolves to a field member of a structure type needs to identified, and load/store operations of that pointer identified.
+* Every pointer that resolves to a field member of a structure type needs to be identified, and load/store operations of that pointer identified.

-  * This also needs to allow for a pointer value to refer to possibly refer to to multiple field members of the same structure.
-This can happen as the result of a select instruction or PHI node that referred to separate fields initially.
+  * This also needs to allow for a pointer value to possibly refer to multiple field members of the same structure.
+This can happen as the result of a select instruction or PHI node that referred to the addresses of different fields initially.

 * Non-pointer types that hold the value of a pointer need to be identified for the type of pointer referred to.